 Then you need good preachers.
 I remember sitting in my living room at 960 Oakwood in 1975 teaching at Bethel and having over my assistant pastor friend named David Livingston.
-He came with his fiancée, Karen, who now is his wife.
+He came with his fiancée, Karin, who now is his wife.
 And they brought with them a couple, and I don’t remember the guy’s name, and the three men are sitting in the living room, David and we’ll call him Tom, and me.
 And the conversation’s getting slow.

 “I’m going to do everything I can to get my heart rooted in God so that I am sweetly affectionate toward God.”

 And David looks at Tom and says, “What are you reading these days?”
 Not a good question.
 Not a good question if you don’t know somebody.
 And he said, “Not really anything.”
 David didn’t believe him.
 He said, “I just mean, you know, magazine, newspaper.”
 “I don’t read.”
 David wouldn’t stop.
 The guy doesn’t read anything!
 Okay.
 I believe he’s a Christian.
 I was flabbergasted.
 It was a real wake up moment.
 That guy needs a loving, caring Sunday school teacher and preacher.